MicrosoftDocs/learn/learn-pr/azure/azure-sql-replication/includes/4-synchronize-data-with-sql-data-sync.md

 ## Using SQL Data Sync

 SQL Data Sync tracks changes using insert, update, and delete triggers.
 The changes are recorded in a side table in the user's database.
-While synchronizing data, the hub database syncs with each member individually within a sync group.
+During the Sync process, the hub database syncs with each member individually within a sync group.
 More specifically, changes from the hub are downloaded to the member and then changes from the member are uploaded to the hub.
 Is a conflict occurs during the synchronization process, SQL Data Sync provides two options for conflict resolution: Hub wins or Member wins.
-If you select Hub wins, the changes in the hub always overwrite changes in the member.
-If you select Member wins, the changes in the member overwrite changes in the hub.
+If the user selects Hub wins, the changes in the hub always overwrite changes in the member.
+If the user selects Member wins, the changes in the member overwrite changes in the hub.
 If there's more than one member, the final value depends on which member syncs first.

 Additionally, the Private Link for SQL Data Sync allows you to choose a service managed private endpoint to establish a secure connection between the sync service and your member/hub databases during the data synchronization process.
 A service managed private endpoint is a private IP address within a specific virtual network and subnet.
 Within Data Sync, the service managed private endpoint is created by Microsoft and is exclusively used by the Data Sync service for a given sync operation.
 Currently, the service managed private endpoint must be manually approved in order for the sync group to be created.
 Additionally, when using the SQL Data Sync Private Link, both the hub and member databases must be hosted in Azure (same or different regions) and in the same cloud type (e.g. both in public cloud or both in government cloud).
-For more details on how Private Link works, check the diagram below:

-(insert image)

 ## User interface options

 You can use SQL Data Sync through the Azure Portal, PowerShell, REST API.

 ## Key use cases